neelkamath/osmosis-spec/explanation/prototype_deviations.md

 Since we are not storing real data, simply persisting objects between program executions will suffice.
 Instead of using a real DBMS, MongoDB will be used as an object dump.
 There is no need to maintain uniqueness in trivial matters such as bus stops.
 It will neither break the application nor negatively affect the demo should two bus stops happen to use the same name.

+Datasets meant for seeding the DB are stored in the [datasets](../datasets) directory.
+The dataset directories are representative of MongoDB collections, and the individual JSON files are representative of MongoDB documents.
+Each of the following MongoDB collections' explanations will link to the relevant subdirectory if there is a need for that collection being seeded.

 A much simpler schema will be used.
 The amount to be added as a fine will be hardcoded to a value such as 20.
 Each of the following subheadings will document the structure of MongoDB collections and MongoDB documents.

 ### Balance